 - include easy ways to share progress

-Finally, you should heed the structure of your learning materials.
+Finally, you should heed the structure of your learning materials when building an educational app.
 What seems to work best is bite-sized lessons that teach one or two concepts at a time.
 People are likely to quickly digest info formatted that way.

 What Can We Learn From Top Educational Apps?